chocolatey/choco-wiki/AutomaticPackages.md

 * In advanced settings, ensure the user agent is `chocolatey command line`.
 This will allow ketarin to behave similarly to how Chocolatey does.
 ![Ketarin Job Advanced Settings](https://cloud.githubusercontent.com/assets/63502/7350038/b1928aaa-ecc2-11e4-8abe-af9e7c65c82a.png)

-If you want to make an automatic package that downloads files hosted on SourceForge, it gets a bit tricky.
-Ketarin does not directly support download links from SourceForge in the format `http://sourceforge.net/projects/…/download`, because these download links automatically redirect to a mirror (e.&nbsp;g. `http://heanet.dl.sourceforge.net/project/…`).
-Ketarin does not support these kind of automatic redirections, but Chocolatey does.

 It isn’t uncommon that certain SorceForge mirrors go offline or are extremely slow because of overload.
 Thus it is not recommended to use direct mirror links (e.&nbsp;g. `http://heanet.dl.sourceforge.net/project/…`) in your `chocolateyInstall.ps1` file, because this will frequently break your package and makes it unreliable.
 To avoid this, use the following convention for files hosted on SourceForge:
 * Don’t use `{{DownloadUrl}}` and `{{DownloadUrlx64}}` in your `chocolateyInstall.ps1` file, but use this instead (example of the app nomacs):